James Clerk Maxwell: Marischal College, Aberdeen, 1856–1860

 The 25-year-old Maxwell was a good 15 years younger than any other professor at Marischal.
 He engaged himself with his new responsibilities as head of a department, devising the syllabus and preparing lectures.
 He committed himself to lecturing 15 hours a week, including a weekly pro bono lecture to the local working men's college.
 He lived in Aberdeen with his cousin William Dyce Cay, a Scottish civil engineer, during the six months of the academic year and spent the summers at Glenlair, which he had inherited from his father.

+Later, his former student described Maxwell as follows:

+In the late 1850s shortly before 9 am any winter's morning you might well have seen the young James Clerk Maxwell, in his mid to late 20s, a man of middling height, with frame strongly knit, and a certain spring and elasticity in his gait; dressed for comfortable ease rather than elegance; a face expressive at once of sagacity and good humour, but overlaid with a deep shade of thoughtfulness; features boldly put pleasingly marked; eyes dark and glowing; hair and beard perfectly black, and forming a strong contrast to the pallor of his complexion.